 The surname Brohale was first found in County Waterford (Irish: Port Láirge), anciently the Deise region, on the South coast of Ireland in the Province of Munster, where Robert Brohale was a juror in 1312.
 However, the name was prevalent not much later in east Leinster, where there are records of Philip Brohale, a resident of County Carlow in 1356, John Broghall, a resident of Moone, County Kildare in 1402, and John Brohale, an assessor for the barony of Narragh, County Kildare in 1420.
 On the English side, Broughall is a small village in Shropshire, England.

 Early History of the Brohale family

-Another 153 words (11 lines of text) covering the years 1584, 1866, 1659, 1714 and 1627 are included under the topic Early Brohale History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brohale research.
+Another 77 words (6 lines of text) covering the years 1584, 1866, 1659, 1714 and 1627 are included under the topic Early Brohale History in all our PDF Extended History products and printed products wherever possible.